relaycorp/ddos-report/src/content/docs/index.md

 [companies suffer an average loss of $6,130 per minute](https://www.securitymagazine.com/articles/100123-downtime-cost-of-an-application-ddos-attack-averages-6130-per-minute) due to outages caused by these attacks.
-Furthermore, they pose a threat to the decentralisation of the Internet, as only well-resourced companies can afford to operate the [public goods](./systems/public-goods.md) on which we all depend.
+Furthermore, they pose a threat to the decentralisation of the Internet, as only well-resourced companies can afford to operate and protect the [public goods](./systems/public-goods.md) on which we all depend.

 We launched The DDoS Report to raise awareness amongst app developers and operators that [reverse proxies](./mitigations/reverse-proxies.md) from the likes of Akamai and Cloudflare are not the panacea our industry makes them out to be.